TechnoGeeek/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the content list of your current directory.
+changes the working directory to the user’s home directory.